cemenenkoff/qsnake/README.md

 ____
 **config.json**

 This configuration file defines how the script should run.
-All of the keys in the example below are required along with their example data types.
+All of the keys in the default configuration included below are required along with their example data types.

 ```yaml
 {